junior1407/Competitive-Programming/readme.md

 * [Binary Period](https://codeforces.com/contest/1342/problem/B):  Problem to find a string containing the specified substring.
 There is a pattern.
 * [Phoenix and Beauty](https://codeforces.com/contest/1348/problem/B): Problem to make an array have all subarrays of size k with an equal sum.
 Making it periodic is the way.
 * [Phoenix and Distribution](https://codeforces.com/contest/1348/problem/C): Problem to find the minimum string of maximum lexicography.
+* [Trouble Sort](https://codeforces.com/contest/1365/problem/B): If there's both 1 and 0 it can be sorted.
+* [Rotation Matching](https://codeforces.com/contest/1365/problem/C): By only shifting to a direction and a single array, it`s possible to store the results in an array.

 # Math